aaravk03/AI-Agent/README.md

 3. Multi-Language Support:
 Built with OpenAI Whisper, Dave can handle voice commands in multiple languages, making it accessible to users worldwide.

-4. Text-to-Speech: Converts responses into clear, natural-sounding audio, enabling hands-free operation.

-5. Real-Time Image Generation: Creates visuals or images on the fly using AI-driven models.
+4. Real-Time Image Generation: Creates visuals or images on the fly using AI-driven models.
 This feature is especially useful for brainstorming, presentations, or creative tasks.

 How It Works:
 1. Launch the Application: Open Dave Voice Assistant on your Windows computer.